Elon Musk shares wild conspiracy as to why Ellen DeGeneres has left the United States

 The billionaire, who is set to head Donald Trump’s newly-created Department of Government Efficiency, shared a post on Thursday suggesting DeGeneres left the US “after the election” due to her past affiliation with Sean ‘Diddy’ Combs.

-A refusfaced 2016 X, then-Twitter, post from DeGeneres sparked baseless theories on the platform.
+A resurfaced 2016 X, then-Twitter, post from DeGeneres sparked baseless theories on the platform.

 “’Happy birthday, P Diddy, Puff Daddy, Sean Combs, or as I call him, Cuddle McSnugglestuff,” DeGeneres’s post read.
 “You don’t need to know why. @iamdiddy.”